Delta-Wye Transformer Connections: A Visual Guide

 Why is there a phase shift in delta-wye transformer connections?

 The 30-degree phase shift is a natural result of the geometric relationship between the line and phase voltages in the delta and wye configurations.
 On the delta primary, the line voltage is equal to the phase voltage.
-On the wye secondary, the line voltage is 1.732 times the phase voltage and is shifted by 30 degrees.
-This inherent difference in winding connections creates the shift.
+On the wye secondary, the line voltage is 1.732 times the phase voltage and is shifted relative to the primary by the transformer vector group; this creates the shift.

 How does a delta-wye transformer handle unbalanced loads?

 The key is the neutral conductor on the wye secondary.
 When single-phase loads draw unequal currents from the three phases, the imbalance of current returns to the transformer through the neutral conductor.
-This provides a stable path and prevents the phase voltages from fluctuating wildly, which would otherwise occur in a delta secondary that has no neutral.
+This provides a stable path and keeps phase voltages from varying excessively — something that would occur if there were no neutral available on the secondary.

 Is a delta-wye transformer considered a separately derived system under the NEC?